search marketing web design

-We discussed earlier in the article Church SEO: What to Optimize for Better Organic Search Results that to improve a church’s organic search rankings, one has to take steps to improve its relevance (how closely a web page relates to the targeted keyword) and its authority (how reliable, reputable and important a web page is.)
+We discussed earlier in the article Church SEO: What to Optimize for Better Organic Search Results that to improve a church’s organic search rankings, one has to take steps to improve two categories of search ranking factors:

 Quality Content